 The genuine beauty, love, and light that he radiates peaked my quest for more within myself.
 I wanted to give him more.
 I soon learned that the only way for me to give him the best, was to give myself the best.
 The beauty in this conundrum is that all that is, was already inside me.
 All I have to continuely do to give myself the best is journey within, which means learning myself more and more.
 Or as my sweet friend, Jalisa Reed says, we journey within to become that which is on the outside.

-I sometimes use the language, “push myself to become my greatest version,” but in reality, it is about “letting go of that which I think is great,” and voila, transformation unfolds, and everything flows.
+I sometimes use the language, “push myself to become my greatest version,” but it is more about letting go (of my attachments to control, perfection, figuring things out, planning, analyzing, etc) and allowing my true self to guide me to all greatness that I deserve.
+Let go and voila, transformation unfolds, and everything flows.
 The lesson is always in letting go.